Bryan De La Cruz Player Props: Marlins vs. Cubs

-The Miami Marlins, including Bryan De La Cruz (.135 on-base percentage in past 10 games, 156 points below season-long percentage), battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.
+On Sunday, Bryan De La Cruz (.162 on-base percentage in past 10 games, 136 points below season-long percentage) and the Miami Marlins face the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Cubs.
+In his most recent appearance, he strung together two hits (going 2-for-4 with an RBI) against the Cubs.

 Bryan De La Cruz Game Info & Props vs. the Cubs